The Fundamentalist / Modernist Conflict

 That General Assembly produced a resolution directing the New York Presbytery to direct First Church to conform to the Confession of Faith in its preaching and teaching.
 Fosdick handed in his resignation, but it was rejected by the Session.
 At the 1924 General Assembly, with Macartney as moderator and Bryan as vice moderator, Fosdick’s preaching remained an issue, and a compromise was finally struck between the two factions, asking Fosdick to regularize his position at First Church by becoming a Presbyterian minister.
 He refused, and in October of that year the Session accepted his resignation.

-Also that year, 13 percent of the ministers of the Presbyterian Church signed a document called the Auburn Affirmation.
-It stated that the Five Fundamentals, which the General Assembly had reaffirmed the previous year, went beyond the facts which the Scripture and the Westminister Confession obligated them.
+Also in that year, 13 percent of the ministers of the Presbyterian Church signed a document called the Auburn Affirmation.
+It stated that the Five Fundamentals, which the General Assembly had reaffirmed the previous year, went beyond the facts which the Scripture and the Westminster Confession obligated them.

 Fosdick’s last sermon at First Church was on March 1, 1925.
-That same year was the Scopes trial in Dayton, Tennessee, in which William Jennnings Bryan came to national prominence.
+It was the same year as the Scopes trial in Dayton, Tennessee, in which William Jennnings Bryan came to national prominence.

 In 1923, J. Gresham Machen’s book Christianity and Liberalism was published, adding fuel to the fire.
 It proclaimed that liberal Christianity was “a different religion” and he attempted to argue that it sprang from different roots.
 Consequently, he advocated a split within the Presbyterian Church along theological lines of ideology.

 Machen was a professor at Princeton Theological Seminary.
-Needless to say, his aggressively militant view contrasted as polar opposite to the one to which Fosdick expressed.
+His aggressively militant view contrasted as polar opposite to the one to which Fosdick expressed.

 As Jack Rogers says in Presbyterian Creeds, by 1925 “there were identifiable political parties within the Presbyterian Church.
 One was composed of theological liberals, who believed in an inclusive church, containing any who wished to belong.
 Opposed to them were doctrinal fundamentalists, who argued for an exclusivist church composed only of those who agreed with the five fundamental points.
 The largest group, though least well organized, was made up of moderates, who were theologically conservative but were inclusivists for the sake of the peace, unity, and mission of the church.”